Higher-rank instanton cohomology and the quilted Atiyah-Floer conjecture

+The arguments of \cite[Section 3]{Kron} (applied to the linearizations of the $h_{\Sigma_i}$) show that any such $\Sigma_\bullet$-holonomy perturbation satisfies conditions (a) and (b) in Theorem \ref{kronsmagic}.
+In particular, any $\Sigma_\bullet$-holonomy perturbation is a compatible instanton perturbation, and hence of the form required by the proposition we are working to prove.
+(In fact, the perturbation relevant for the theorem will lie in a suitable Banach space of infinite linear combinations of $\Sigma_\bullet$-holonomy perturbations.)

-where $\beta: \mathrm{int}\:\bb{D}^2 \rightarrow \bb{R}^{\geq 0}$ is a smooth compactly supported bump function with total integral 1.
-We call $H$ a {\bfseries holonomy perturbation}, and we think of $H = H(\left\{ \gamma_j\right\}, W)$ as depending only on the $\gamma_j$ and the word $W$ (e.g., we think of $\beta$ as fixed).
-We will sometimes abuse terminology and use the term \emph{holonomy perturbation} to refer to a finite linear combinations of holonomy perturbations.
-One can check that if the $\gamma_j$ have image contained entirely in $I \times P_\bullet$, then $H$ is compatible with quilted Floer theory.
-Furthermore, since the holonomy takes values in the compact set $\SU(r)$, this function is bounded in ${\mathcal{C}^0}$ (in fact, it is bounded by $r$).
-Likewise, the differential $X^H(\afa)$ is bounded with a bound independent of $\afa$, and the higher derivatives of $H$ are bounded with bounds depending on $r$, the connection $\afa$, and the number of derivatives taken \cite[Proposition 7]{Kron}.
-The instanton perturbation satisfying the conclusion of Proposition \ref{comppertprop} will be an \emph{infinite} linear combination of holonomy perturbations that are each compatible with quilted Floer theory.
+Fix a $\Sigma_\bullet$-holonomy perturbation $H$.
+Since the holonomy takes values in the compact set $\SU(r)$, this function is uniformly bounded (each $h_{\Sigma_i}$ is bounded by the $r$ in $\PU(r)$).
+Likewise, the linearization $X(\afa) \in \Omega^2(Y, Q(\frak{g}))$ of $H$ is ${\mathcal{C}^0}(Y)$-bounded with a bound independent of $\afa$.
+For a proof, see the discussion leading up to Lemma 5.12 in \cite{Donfloer}; our $X(\afa)$ corresponds to Donaldson's $T_\afA$.
+The higher derivatives of $H$ are bounded in $W^{k, p}$-operator norm with bounds depending on $r$, the curvature of the connection $\afa$, and the number of derivatives taken; see \cite[Proposition 7]{Kron}.